The Manic Monologues

 The Manic Monologues is a play created and premiered by scientist and mental health advocate Zachary Burton and medical professional Elisa Hofmeister.
 The play consists of autobiographical accounts of mental illness from people diagnosed with mental health conditions, the family and friends of mental health patients, and health professionals.
-The play explores diagnoses including bipolar, schizophrenia, depression, anxiety, OCD, and PTSD in stories that are by turns tragic, humorous, and uplifting.
+The play explores diagnoses including bipolar, schizophrenia, depression, anxiety, obsessive–compulsive disorder (OCD), and post-traumatic stress disorder (PTSD) in stories that are by turns tragic, humorous, and uplifting.

 The play aims to reduce the stigma surrounding mental health and illness.
-The Washington Post calls it "A play that hopes to smash the stigma surrounding mental illness."
+The Washington Post calls it "a play that hopes to smash the stigma surrounding mental illness".

 Since premiering in California in 2019, the play has been performed in over a dozen U.S. states and in countries across Africa, Australasia, Europe, and North America.
 The play has garnered international acclaim including as a nominee for the 2021 Drama League Awards, winner of the 2023 Kenya Theatre Awards, winner of the 2024 BroadwayWorld Awards, and various other accolades.